Premier League transfers: Full list of January deals

-The Premier League transfers are heating up in the January window, with plenty of deals being done.
+The Premier League transfers are heating up in the January window, with plenty of deals being done in the final hours of the window.

 [ MORE: How to watch Premier League in USA ]